tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Bluetooth Chip Firmware Upgrade
 ------------------------------------------------------------------------------
-Make sure the Bluetooth WT32i chip+board is updated to the latest firmware (links in "Resources" above).
-You can run the Windows-based upgrader tool with a USB micro cable plugged into the "UART" port on the dev board.
-At the time of this writing, here were the steps I took:
+Make sure the Bluetooth WT32i chip+board is updated to the latest firmware.

- - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
-It needs to be connected any time you do firmware updates to the WT32i chip.
+Note: If you obtained the BetzTechnik board from Tony Fabris, then this step has already been done for you.
+If you obtained the BetzTechnik board directly from BetzTechnik, then you will need to do these steps.

+Steps:

+ - Make sure the Bluetooth breakout board is fully separated and disconnected from the BlueGigaEmpeg board, the Arduino, and all of its related electronics modules which are part of this assembly.
+Upgrade will not work if it is connected to Arduino serial port.

  - Make sure that 470uF capacitor C16 is soldered onto the BetzTechnik WT32i
    Bluetooth board.
 It needs to be connected any time you do firmware updates.

- - Make sure the Bluetooth breakout board is fully disconnected from the Arduino and all of its related electronics modules which are part of this assembly.
-Upgrade will not work if it is connected to Arduino serial port.
+   It is soldered in place by default and then we desolder it after upgrading the firmware.

+ - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
+It comes connected by default and then we cut it after upgrading the firmware.
+It needs to be connected any time you do firmware updates to the WT32i chip.

- - Download and unzip the firmware zip file linked in "Resources", above.
+ - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Resources" section of this document.

+ - Firmware upgrade must be performed from a Windows computer since the upgrading software is Windows software.
+Virtualized Windows works, too, for example, I was successful with doing this in Parallels on a Mac computer.

- - Plug in the USB cable to the Bluetooth board in the "UART" port.
+ - Connect your Windows computer to the Bluetooth board via a USB micro cable connected to the "UART" port.

  - Look in Windows Device Manager to see if the USB cable has made a serial port appear as a device.